pure-data/deken/README.md

 	$ deken upload -v 0.1 my_external

+The upload step will also generate a .sha256 checksum file and upload it along with the zip file.

 ## Filename format ##

 The `deken` tool names a zipfile of externals binaries with a specific format to be optimally searchable on [puredata.info](http://puredata.info/):